russmac/terraform-provider-aws/website/docs/r/codedeploy_deployment_group.html.markdown

 ### deployment_style Argument Reference

-You can configure the type of deployment, either in-place or blue/green, you want to run and whether to route deployment traffic behind a load balancer. `deployment_style` supports the following:
+You can configure the type of deployment, either in-place or blue/green, you want to run. `deployment_style` supports the following:

-* `deployment_option` - (Optional) Indicates whether to route deployment traffic behind a load balancer.
+* `deployment_option` - (Optional) Indicates whether to use a blue/green deployment.
 Valid Values are `WITH_TRAFFIC_CONTROL` or `WITHOUT_TRAFFIC_CONTROL`.
 * `deployment_type` - (Optional) Indicates whether to run an in-place deployment or a blue/green deployment.
 Valid Values are `IN_PLACE` or `BLUE_GREEN`.

 _Only one `deployment_style` is allowed_.